stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Selector.md

 ## The Interactive Part: Handling Events

-Now that we have the structure of our web page specified, we can have a quick look at how we define its interactive behavior.
+Now that we have the general structure of our web page specified, we can have a quick look at how we define its interactive behavior.

 The core function used for this (which is used in our application's